LBHS Learning Conversations

 Students Building School Pride

 Lord Beaverbrook students care for and desire to make our school and our community a better place to be.
 Students Building School Pride is a Prezi (presentation tool) that shows how our students are building school pride through voice, leadership, community influence, and staying connected.
-If you are a current student and want to get involved in an activity, club or initiative, have a look at what opportunities exist, and make it happen!
-If you are a prospective student and want to see what you could become involved in at LBHS, click on the link below:
+If you are a current student (or future student) and want to get involved in an activity, club or initiative, have a look!
+The Prezi will show you what opportunities exist, what each club does, where they meet and highlights some of the activities for each club throughout the year.
+To access the Prezi, click on the link below:

 The Final Word